SorensenUCSC/CSE113-wi2024/overview.md

 If your question is more general, make it visible to the rest of class.
 If it isn't clear if it is a sensitive question or not, please start out by making the question to the teaching staff and we can advise on making it public or not.
 Feel free to answer questions that your classmates post or freely participate in discussions there.

 Please do not email us individually.
 Those emails get buried, or they might not be seen by the right member of the teaching staff.
 This especially applies to grading questions; if you have questions about your grade do *not* email a grader directly.
-Write a private post on Piazza.
+Write a private post on Piazza to the teaching staff.
+Typically grades are a collaborative effort between several TAs, and it helps if we can all see the issue.

 We will strive to reply to homework questions and discussions within 24 hours.
-Do not plan on, or expect help, outside of regular business hours (after 5 pm or weekends)
+Do not plan on, or expect help, outside of regular business hours (after 5 pm, weekends, or holidays)

 ## Homework:

 There will be one assignment per module, for a total of 5 homeworks.

-We plan to redesign our homework setup to account for the large class.
-We aim to use github classroom with automatic feedback.
-Because this is a new setup, there may be some friction getting started.
+We will use github classroom with automatic feedback for 4 of the assignments.
+Because this is a relatively new setup, there may be some friction getting started.
 We appreciate your patience and understanding.
 I will update the class as we make progress.

-While we don't have all the details yet, we will provide a docker for you to develop in.
+We will provide a docker for you to develop in.
 We plan to enable a git-based workflow where you push your current solution to a repo and receive feedback from a server.
 You will be graded on the server feedback rather than the results from your own machine.
 This is to help provide fair (and scalable) grading across the increasing diversity of devices that everyone has these days.
-Someone with an M1 processor will get very different results than someone with an Intel X86 processor.
+Someone with an Apple M-series processor will get very different results than someone with an Intel X86 processor.

 _Architectural differences are very interesting to discuss and I hope we can have detailed discussions about how your machine's results differ from the server on Piazza_

 Homeworks are due at midnight on their due date, but do not plan on help after 5 pm.
 You will have 10 days for each assignment.
-You have an additional 4 days to turn homework in late without penalty.
+You have an additional 3 days to turn homework in late without penalty.
 After that, late work will not be accepted.
+The due date for the last homework may need to be adjusted to account for the end of the quarter.

 ## Tests:

-There will be two asynchronous tests in this course: a midterm and a final.
+There will be tests in this course: a midterm and a final.
 The midterm will be worth as much as a single homework assignment (10%).
 The final will be worth 30%.

-You will get the test as pdf worksheet when it is assigned.
-You must turn it in by the due date.
-No late tests will be accepted.
-You have 1 work-week (5 days) for the midterm, and you have 12 hours for the final.

-The midterm will be given halfway through the class: assigned on Monday, Feb.
-13 and due on Feb.
-17.
-The final will be given on Wednesday, March 22.
+The midterm will be given halfway through the class: assigned on TODO The final will be given on TODO

-I will design the tests to take ~180 minutes.
-These are open note/book/internet tests.
-However, it is not open friend or question.
-That is, while the test is active, you are not allowed to discuss the test with another person (either in the class or online).
-For example, you *can* google concepts that are on the test.
-You *cannot* post a test question to stackoverflow.
-You cannot use any AI assisted tool (ChatGPT or Github co-pilot) to help with the tests.

-_a note on timing_: my tests are designed to take 180 minutes *if* they were given in-person.
-In practice, students take much longer on take-home tests because you can spend time validating answers and less time studying beforehand.
-Because of this, many students spend much longer on take-home tests.
-Please consider this when budgeting time.

-## Late Policy:

-You have 4 free late days for each homework assignment.
-No homework will be accepted after that.

-The midterm and final will *not* be accepted late.
+You will be allowed 3 pages (front and back) of notes in any format (printed, hand-written, colored, etc).
+Feel free to print slides to use as your notes.

 ## Grade Breakdown